Ro Khanna: Combating Hindu nationalism

+After the visit of Pakistani Prime Minister Imran Khan to the U.S. in 2019, Khanna became the first Indian-American Congressman to join the Congressional Pakistan Caucus, which he claimed was to promote better ties between India and Pakistan, and in line with his pluralistic ideals for Hindus and Muslims.

 Varghese K. George of The Hindu called Khanna "an unequivocal and strong supporter of a pluralist America, and India-U.S. ties," who "for the same reason rejects Hindutva and its exclusive nationalism."
-In a statement targeted at Tulsi Gabbard, Khanna said, "it is the duty of every American politician of Hindu faith to stand for pluralism, reject Hindutva, and speak for equal rights for Hindus, Muslims, Sikhs, Buddhists and Christians", a statement that was criticized in a letter published by the Hindu American Foundation (HAF) and signed by what was described as "a record number of 230 Indian-American organisations in the US", who also objected to Khanna's membership in the Congressional Caucus on Pakistan.
+In a statement targeted at Tulsi Gabbard, Khanna said, "it is the duty of every American politician of Hindu faith to stand for pluralism, reject Hindutva, and speak for equal rights for Hindus, Muslims, Sikhs, Buddhists, and Christians", a statement that was criticized in a letter published by the Hindu American Foundation (HAF) and signed by what was described as "a record number of 230 Indian-American organisations in the U.S.", who also objected to Khanna's membership in the Congressional Caucus on Pakistan.

-Biden administration
+Biden Administration

 As of October 2021, Khanna had voted in line with Joe Biden's stated position 100% of the time.

 Abortion

 Khanna opposed the overturning of Roe v.
 Wade, calling it "heartbreaking".
 He said the decision "strips Americans of their basic freedom and endangers the health and safety of millions.
 It strips women of the right to make their own decisions about their bodies and their futures", especially low-income women, women of color, and women living in rural areas.